Nick Hamm

-Nick Hamm is a film, television, and theater director and producer born in Belfast, Northern Ireland.
+Nick Hamm is a filmmaker born in Belfast, Northern Ireland.
 He won a BAFTA for his drama The Harmfulness of Tobacco starring Edward Fox.

-Hamm's most recent films, The Journey starring Timothy Spall and Colm Meaney, and Driven starring Jason Sudeikis and Lee Pace, both premiered at the Venice International Film Festival and were later shown at TIFF.
+Hamm's films, The Journey starring Timothy Spall and Colm Meaney, and Driven starring Jason Sudeikis and Lee Pace, both premiered at the Venice International Film Festival and were later shown at TIFF.

 In 2020, Hamm formed the London- and L.A.-based entertainment company Free Turn with his brother Jon.

-Early life and background
+Early life and education

 Hamm was born in Belfast, Northern Ireland to Marian and Patrick Hamm.
 He attended the University of Manchester and received his B.A. in English and Philosophy.

 Career

 Theatre

 Hamm began his career on the London fringe before becoming resident director of the Royal Shakespeare Company where he mainly focused on working with contemporary playwrights, including Howard Barker, Edward Bond and Arthur Miller.